 Seeing an animal in the wild can leave you awestruck.
 It’s such a beautiful thing to witness an animal in its natural habitat that many people would love to capture the memory forever.
-Taking a picture from a distance is usually five and unobtrusive.
+Taking a picture from a distance is usually fine and unobtrusive.
 However, problems begin to come up when people take it a step further.

 Approaching or touching a wild animal for a picture is irresponsible and dangerous to both the animal as well as the people that want a picture.
 These animals are called “wild animals” for a reason; they may attack and fatally harm whomever tries to get close to them.
 Furthermore, many wild animals have a natural fear response to humans.
 When someone approaches a wild animal, not only do they put themselves at risk of getting attacked by a scared animal, but they also may disrupt the animal’s natural fear response, which puts the animal and other humans in future danger.